Certified Professional Midwife: Texas midwife accused of performing illegal abortions

 In 2025, Texas-based CPM Maria Margarita Rojas was arrested and charged with performing illegal abortions and practicing medicine without a license.
 The case, which involved the provision of abortion-inducing medication outside of physician oversight, raised new questions about the legal boundaries of CPM practice in states with strict abortion laws.

+Arizona Maternal and Infant Death

+In Arizona, a widely reported enforcement case involved Certified Professional Midwife Sarah Kankiewicz, who attended a planned home birth in 2020 that resulted in the deaths of both the mother and the newborn.
+Following the incident, the Arizona Department of Health Services (ADHS) initiated proceedings to revoke Kankiewicz’s midwifery license, citing repeated violations of state midwifery regulations and prior disciplinary findings.
+Reporting by *ABC15 Arizona* indicated that the case represented at least the third instance in which Kankiewicz had been found in violation of Arizona health and safety rules while continuing to practice.

+Concerns regarding Kankiewicz’s practice were also raised by other licensed midwives.
+According to *ABC15 Arizona*, several Arizona midwives reported that they had previously contacted state regulators and formally urged Kankiewicz to stop practicing midwifery, citing ongoing concerns about scope-of-practice violations and patient safety.
+The reporting further noted that midwives interviewed described limitations in the state’s ability to intervene promptly or restrict practice once a CPM is licensed, highlighting challenges in enforcing compliance and preventing repeated violations through existing regulatory mechanisms.

 Sociopolitical perspectives

 The rise of the Certified Professional Midwife (CPM) credential in the United States is often framed within broader conversations about feminism, bodily autonomy, and resistance to medicalization in childbirth.
 Supporters of CPMs argue that the credential enables women to exercise choice over how and where they give birth, including the right to pursue home birth and reject hospital-based interventions.
 They contend that the model reflects a grassroots, community-centered approach rooted in reproductive autonomy and historical midwifery traditions.

 The CPM credential has also raised questions about the balance between autonomy and regulation in healthcare.
 While some advocate for licensure to ensure public accountability, others suggest that licensing CPMs when their training does not meet international midwifery education standards, can create public confusion about the standard of care they can expect from the different types of midwives.
 The ICM does not recognize the CPM as meeting global midwifery standards, which typically require a university-based degree and formal integration into the healthcare system.

 The role of CPMs has also intersected with abortion rights and reproductive justice debates.
 Some midwifery advocates position CPMs within a broader reproductive rights framework, emphasizing their support for client autonomy, bodily integrity, and access to a full spectrum of reproductive healthcare, including abortion.
 This framing aligns CPM practice with broader movements advocating for reproductive self-determination and resistance to state control over pregnancy and birth.